Decorr: Environment Partitioning for Invariant Learning and OOD Generalization: Conclusion

 \section{Conclusion}

-Invariant learning is an effective framework for OOD generalization.
-Environment partitioning is indeed an important problem for invariant learning, and crucially determines the performance of IRM.
-While existing partitioning methods have good OOD generalization performance on image data, we show that the performance does not hold on some other types of data.
-Motivated by the benefits of low-correlated training set, we propose Decorr algorithm to split the data into several environments with low correlation inside.
-We also theoretically prove that uncorrelated environments make OOD generalization easier.
-Our environment partitioning method has advantages over the existing ones.
-Across different types of tasks (including image tasks), we verify that our method can significantly and consistently improve the performance of IRM, making IRM more generally applicable.
+Invariant learning is a robust framework for Out-Of-Distribution (OOD) generalization, with environment partitioning playing a critical role in the effectiveness of IRM.
+Although existing partitioning methods perform well in some cases, their efficacy varies and they are not supported by a clear interpretation or justification.
+Inspired by the advantages of a low-correlated training set, we developed the Decorr algorithm, which partitions data into multiple environments with minimal internal correlation.
+We further provide explanations that uncorrelated environments enhance OOD generalization.
+Our partitioning approach offers distinct benefits over existing methods.
+Across various types of tasks, including image-based ones, we demonstrate that our method consistently and significantly enhances the performance of IRM, greatly broadening its applicability.